wikicurricula-uy/wikicurricula-boilerplate/README.md

 A practice on migrating Uruguay's Wikicurricula from it's current hosting (Github Pages) to Toolforge was done and can be found at: <https://tools-static.wmflabs.org/wikicurricula-uy/wikicurricula-uy.github.io/index.html>

-# Documentation on how to feed the visualization with data from a new curriculum
+# 📜How to feed the visualization with data from a new curriculum

 This is a detailed step-by-step guide on how to feed the visualization with data from a new curriculum.
 Before going into that, you'll need to learn how to build and run the Wikidata query.